milanofthe/pathsim/README.md

 ## Differentiable Simulation

 PathSim also includes a fully fledged automatic differentiation framework based on a dual number system with overloaded operators and numpy ufunc integration.
 This makes the system simulation fully differentiable end-to-end with respect to a predefined set of parameters.
 Works with all integrators, adaptive, fixed, implicit, explicit.

-To demonstrate this lets consider the following linear feedback system.
+To demonstrate this lets consider the following linear feedback system and perform a sensitivity analysis on it with respect to some system parameters.

 ![png](README_files/linear_feedback_blockdiagram.png)

 The source term is a scaled unit step function (scaled by $b$).
-The parameters we want to differentiate the time domain response by are the feedback term $a$, the initial condition $x_0$ and the amplitude of the source term $b$.
+In this example, the parameters for the sensitivity analysis are the feedback term $a$, the initial condition $x_0$ and the amplitude of the source term $b$.

 ```python